AndyObtiva/glimmer-dsl-libui/README.md

 ### Scaffold Application

-Application scaffolding enables automatically generating the directories/files of a new desktop GUI application that follows the MVC architecture and can be packaged as a Ruby gem that includes a binary script for running the app conveniently.
+Application scaffolding enables automatically generating the directories/files of a new desktop GUI application that follows the MVC architecture and can be packaged as a Ruby gem that includes an executable script for running the app conveniently.
+It also ensures that software engineers follow the recommended Glimmer DSL for LibUI conventions and best practices.
+Application Scaffolding greatly improves software engineering productivity when building desktop applications with [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui).

 Scaffold Glimmer DSL for LibUI application with this command: